WallyCZ/saitek-cyborg-ff/README.md

 - DCS A-10C (need to remove joystick from blacklist by renaming device - answer yes when Install.ps1 asks for renaming device)

 # How it works
-All (hopefully) places before this pointer is used were patched, so the lost higher part of the pointer is taken of some similar local pointer, which is not broken.
+All (hopefully) places before this pointer is used were patched, so the lost higher part of the pointer is taken from some another local pointer, which is not broken.